LastLeaf/fw.mpa/README.md

 Currently, special resource contains following files.
 These files are all optional.

 * `rc/favicon.ico` The favicon for this website.
-* `rc/init.gif` The animation shown when framework loading.
+* `rc/loading.gif` The logo to show when loading.
+The file name is specified in `app.loadingLogo` of the configuration.
-* `rc/index.html` `rc/webapp.html` The framework's start files to override default ones.
+* `rc/index.html` The framework's start files to override default ones.
 NEVER write these files unless you know how to write correctly.

 ### Client Side Code ###